diam0ndkiller/alpha-elements/README.md

 # alpha-elements
 the alpha-elements minecraft launcher manager, built using python

-To run, you need to download the [dcgf library](https://github.com/diam0ndkiller/dcgf) and extract the files either to your python package path or into `<.minecraft directory>/alpha_elements`.
+To run, you need to install [Python 3.x](https://python.org) and download the [dcgf graphics library](https://github.com/diam0ndkiller/dcgf).
+Extract its files either to your python package path or into `<.minecraft directory>/alpha_elements`.

 AlphaElements is a launcher for the default [Minecraft](https://minecraft.net) Launcher.
 It automatically installs the modded [Minecraft Forge](https://files.minecraftforge.net) client and the